DinoChiesa/Apigee-Java-Xslt/Readme.md

 * It is possible to specify an XSLT source available at an HTTP endpoint
 * It is possible to specify parameters for the XSLT that are retrieved at an HTTP endpoint
 * It is possible to specify saxon or xalan as the XSLT engine.
+* You can use the data: URI scheme to instantiate a document in the XSL.

 ## Using this policy